 While the method of construction is the same, there is variation in the thickness of comforters depending on the type, and quantity, of the fill.
 Fill refers to the contents of the inner layer, which is usually filled with natural or synthetic fibres in varying quantities that determine the warmth, thickness and overall ‘plumpness’ of the comforter.
 Comforter quilting patterns tend to be less decorative than traditional bed quilts to evenly distribute the thicker pockets of fill.

 Comforters are typically more voluminous than traditional bed quilts and should ideally hang equally on all sides of the bed, covering the mattress.

 Factors to help you decide

-A comforter is a duvet without the hassle of a duvet cover!
+without the hassle of a duvet cover!
 Simply top your sheets with a comforter and it will keep you warm without feeling suffocated by too many layers.

 The simpler grid style quilting patterns typical of comforters are contrasted by reversible options offering two alternate prints and designs to spice up your bedroom décor.

 Like bed quilts, comforters may require frequent laundering and some need to be dry-cleaned, which can make their upkeep a laborious and expensive.